CESG-Web-Admin/CESG-Web-Admin.github.io/annualMeeting/current/old_registration.md

 The conference program will be posted on the conference website shortly after the registration deadline.

-Discounted hotel rates and booking codes have been posted on a separate tab on this website (underneath "Current Meeting 2025: Carleton").
+Discounted hotel rates and booking codes will also be listed on the conference website shortly.

 **Workshop in Honour of Lynda Khalaf**
 {: style="font-size: 120%; text-align: center;"}